PATHOLOGY AND MEDICINE - 2018/9

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate how well they have performed in this module.
-There are mock tests for students to be familiar with the assessment.
-There are two low weight course work assessments and the final examine.
+The assessment strategy is designed to provide students with the opportunity to demonstrate how well they have performed in this module and also to hep them to improve during the term.
+Various formative assessments will help the students to improve.
+The summative assessments will determine the students' final performance and include a low weight in-class assessment and a final examination.

 Formative assessment for this module consists of: